microsoft/azure-devops-auth-samples/Managed_Client_ADAL_Sample/README.md

-# Using REST APIs with Adal (Adal C# Sample)
+# Managed Client ADAL Sample

-The Azure Active Directory Authentication Library (ADAL) enables client application developers to authenticate cloud users and obtain access tokens for API usage.
+The [Azure Active Directory Authentication Library (ADAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-libraries) enables client application developers to authenticate cloud users and obtain access tokens for API usage.

 ## Sample Application

-This buildable sample will walk you through the steps to create a native console application which uses ADAL to authenticate a user and return a list of all projects inside a selected VSTS account.
+This buildable sample will walk you through the steps to create a client-side console application which uses ADAL to authenticate a user via an interactive prompt and return a list of all projects inside a selected VSTS account.

 ## Step 1: Clone or download vsts-auth-samples repository